Overview

-On 22 April, SGFIN and Singlife will be proudly host the Final Round of the SGFIN-Singlife Case Competition.
-This event features the top nine finalists teams who have demonstrated a profound understanding of the sustainability themes and delivered exceptionally innovative solutions.
-Finalists will present their solutions live to our distinguished panel of experts, who bring a wealth of specialised experience to the evaluation process to select this year's winners.
+On 22 April, SGFIN and Singlife proudly hosted the Final Round of the SGFIN-Singlife Sustainable Finance Case Competition.
+This event featured the top nine finalists teams who have demonstrated a profound understanding of the sustainability themes and delivered exceptionally innovative solutions.
+Finalists presented their solutions live to our distinguished panel of experts, who bring a wealth of specialised experience to the evaluation process to select this year's winners.

 Ashley Tan